-&lt;sup>26 Towards-A-Dark-Sky-Standard-V1.1.pdf (southdowns.gov.uk)
+26 Towards-A-Dark-Sky-Standard-V1.1.pdf (southdowns.gov.uk)

-103. At Regulation 14, feedback was received from residents that they would like to see more public footpaths.
+- 103. Outside of the built-up area, the network of public rights of way is very sparse and offers limited access to the countryside or neighbouring settlements.
+The village does not have any dedicated cycling infrastructure but is on the designated route of the National Cycle Network (NCN) Route 11. - 104.
+At Regulation 14, feedback was received from residents that they would like to see more public footpaths.
 The importance of accessing the countryside via public rights of way is acknowledged and where there is an opportunity to develop such a network this will be explored locally.